POAR: Efficient Policy Optimization via Online Abstract State Representation Learning: Preliminaries and Problem Statements

-As discussed above, SRL learns a function:$f: \mathcal{O} \rightarrow \mathcal{S}$ that maps complex observations to informative low-dimensional states.
-While deep reinforcement learning algorithms have shown that it is possible to learn to control robots directly from observations, SRL can take advantage of low dimensional and informative representations, instead of raw images captured from camera, to solve tasks more efficiently \cite{c5}.
-Since the most efficient state representation for each task varies, SRL is usually conducted in an unsupervised way, which demands for advanced priors of the tasks.
-In \cite{c12}, the authors classify the approaches into three mainstreams to incorporate human priors, namely \emph{task-specific}, \emph{generic}, and \emph{robotic priors}. \emph{Task-specific} refers to handcrafting features for each task, which involves manually defining the observation-state mapping. \emph{Generic} approach introduces some common priors that depict what a good representation is.
-For example, the authors in \cite{c7, c13} leverage an auto-encoder to find a reduced set of features that encode necessary information to reconstruct the observations.
-We note $\phi$ to be an encoder that encodes an observation $o_t$ to a latent state $s_t$, and $\psi$ a decoder to reconstruct the original observation from $s_t$.
-With $\theta$ being parameters of the functions, the optimization of encoder and decoder is implemented with DNN, we formulate this process as:
+SRL learns a function:$f: \mathcal{O} \rightarrow \mathcal{S}$ that maps observations in high-dimension to informative low-dimensional states.
+While deep RL algorithms have shown that it is possible to learn a feasible control policy from raw observations, SRL can take advantage of low-dimensional and informative representations, instead of raw images captured from camera to solve tasks more efficiently \cite{munk2016learning}.
+Since SRL is usually conducted in an unsupervised manner, it demands advanced priors of the tasks.

+Two mainstream works prove to address SRL effectively, in which we comprehensively review in our former survey\cite{lesort2018state}.
+Contrastive learning methods \cite{chen2020simple, he2020momentum, bachman2019learning, hjelm2018learning} leverage the insight that similar states are closer to each other while dissimilar ones are pushed farther apart, to learn a lower-dimensional representation in an unsupervised manner.
+On the other hand, predictive methods leverage latent-space dynamics modeling as an auxiliary task. \cite{raffin2019decoupling, lange2012autonomous, finn2015learning} employ an auto-encoder to find a reduced set of features that encode necessary information to reconstruct the observations.
+Let $\phi$ be an encoder that encodes an observation $o_t$ to a latent state $s_t$, and $\psi$ a decoder to reconstruct the original observation from $s_t$.
+With $\theta$ being parameters of the functions, the optimization of encoder and decoder can be formulated as:

-In the training process, by optimizing iteratively the loss function (\ref{equation_1}), we can derive a state estimator that encodes essential information of input observations.
+In the training process, by optimizing the loss function (\ref{equation_1}) iteratively, we can derive a state estimator that encodes essential information of input observations: